FSUdigitalmedia/bitsy-project-c3li/README.md

 # Delivery!
-You are a delivery driver helping deliver goods.
+You are a delivery driver.

 ---
 https://fsudigitalmedia.github.io/bitsy-project-c3li/